Licensing your dog

 To apply for a block dog licence, request an application form from firstname.lastname@example.org

-Anyone wishing to buy a block dog licence must supply certificates of registration with the Kennel Club along with their application.
+If you wish to buy a block dog licence, you must supply certificates of registration with any of those bodies along with their application.
 We accept copies of registration documents and will return these once we issue the licence.

 Refunds and transfers